Citra, Florida

 Citra is an unincorporated community in Marion County, Florida, United States.
 The community is part of the Ocala Metropolitan Statistical Area.
-Citra is known as the home of the pineapple orange, (originally called the Hickory orange) a name coined in 1883 for an orange (fruit) with an aroma reminiscent of the pineapple.
+Citra is known as the home of the pineapple orange, (originally called the hickory orange) a name coined by James B. Owens in 1883 for an orange with an aroma reminiscent of a pineapple.

 History

 Citra was founded in 1881 in a citrus-growing district.
-A post office has been in operation at Citra since 1881.
+A post office has been in operation in town since 1881.

 Citra has two buildings on the National Register of Historic Places: The Citra Methodist Episcopal Church and the Armstrong House.
 It is home to a University of Florida Institute of Food and Agricultural Sciences plant research facility, being expanded with a donation from Canadian billionaire Frank Stronach.